voltrb/volt/Readme.md

 # Channel

 Controllers provide a `#channel` method, that you can use to get the status of the connection to the backend.
-Channel is provided in a ReactiveValue, and when the status changes, the changed events are triggered.
+Channel's access methods are reactive and when the status changes, the watching computations will be re-triggered.
 It provides the following:

 | method      | description                                               |
 |-------------|-----------------------------------------------------------|